VR-Doh: Hands-on 3D Modeling in Virtual Reality: Related Work

 \section{Related Work}

 \paragraph{Virtual Clay Modeling} Virtual modeling of clay-like materials using dexterous input offers significant advantages over traditional 3D modeling, including high expressivity and a lower learning curve, effectively replicating the tactile experience of working with physical clay~\cite{sheng2006interface, chatterjee2024free}.
 Despite these benefits, the computational demands of simulating dexterous hand-object interactions have limited the integration of virtual clay modeling into VR environments, with most existing implementations constrained to 2D screens.
-Early approaches to virtual clay modeling utilized dynamic subdivision solids~\cite{mcdonnell2001virtual}, followed by the application of plasticity models to capture essential physical properties of real clay, such as mass conservation and surface tension effects~\cite{dewaele2004interactive}.
+Early approaches to virtual clay modeling utilized dynamic subdivision solids~\cite{mcdonnell2001virtual} and sculpting tools~\cite{galyean1991sculpting}, followed by the application of plasticity models to capture essential physical properties of real clay, such as mass conservation and surface tension effects~\cite{dewaele2004interactive}.
 To improve interactivity, \citet{barreiro2021natural} introduced a particle-based viscoplasticity model with ultrasound haptic feedback, although the fidelity of finger-based interactions remained insufficient for detailed 3D modeling tasks.
-Additionally, physical proxies have been employed to enhance the virtual clay experience~\cite{sheng2006interface, marner2010augmented}, such as combining direct finger input with deformable physical devices to enable clay-like sculpting operations, including deforming, smoothing, pasting, and extruding~\cite{sheng2006interface}.
+Additionally, physical proxies have been employed to enhance the virtual clay experience~\cite{sheng2006interface, pihuit2008hands, marner2010augmented}, such as combining direct finger input with deformable physical devices to enable clay-like sculpting operations, including deforming, smoothing, pasting, and extruding~\cite{sheng2006interface}.
 Efforts to adapt virtual clay modeling to VR environments have been limited.
-For example, \citet{moo2021virtual} made preliminary attempts to integrate these techniques into VR; however, their approach lacked the robustness required for intricate hand interactions.
-To address this gap, our work introduces a realistic, hands-on modeling framework for VR, leveraging the Material Point Method \cite{jiang2016material} and efficient hand-object contact handling to enable intuitive and detailed clay-like modeling in virtual environments.
+For instance, \citet{jang2014airsculpt} and \citet{moo2021virtual} made preliminary attempts to integrate these techniques into VR; however, their approach faced challenges in achieving the robustness and accuracy needed for intricate hand-object interactions.
+To overcome these challenges, our work introduces an intuitive, contact-based VR modeling framework leveraging MPM \cite{jiang2016material} and 3D GS \cite{kerbl20233d}.
+Our approach significantly enhances real-time performance and hand-object interaction accuracy, enabling a more natural and immersive experience that underscores the unique benefits and potential of clay-like modeling in virtual environments.